vyszraelhanna/smart-contract-audit-ethernaut/README.md

 - [Fallout](docs/fallout/README.md) -> Fake constructor ('Fal1out') allowing anyone to become owner.

+- [Coin Flip](docs/coinFlip/README.md) -> The contract relies on blockhash to generate a pseudo-random number.

 ## General Vulnerability & Risk Report
 Here is a summary of the main bugs found in the solved levels: